- About Us

 Eventually, over a period of one to two weeks, you can substitute a piece of gauze, a finger toothbrush, or a child's small soft toothbrush instead of your finger.
 Remember, you only need to clean the outside tooth surfaces, and this reduces the chances of an accidental bite.
 The most important aspect of tooth brushing is the mechanical action, but toothpastes can add helpful ingredients like enzymes to help break down plaque and antiseptics that prevent bacterial growth.
 These pastes are flavored to please your pet's palate, too.
 Never use human toothpaste as the ingredients will irritate a dog or cat's mouth and are not designed to be swallowed.

 Most pets require professional dental cleanings and periodontal care periodically.
 This entails a general anesthetic to allow surfaces of each tooth to be carefully cleaned, even below the gum line.
+Dental radiographs (x-rays) offer the capability of viewing abnormalities below the gums and inside the tooth.
 The teeth will be polished to discouraged deposition of new plaque, and fluoride will be applied in the same manner your own dentist uses.
 Professional cleaning is the only way to halt the progress of periodontal disease once tartar has formed.
 Following this detailed professional cleaning you, the owner, have the power to not only substantially delay the recurrence of dental disease by employing consistent care at home but to enhance the length and quality of your beloved pet's life.